jvandenaardweg/coinaly/README.md

 - BTC: 1P1sUUWxMXVCJX9T9M4SwoQW9Rpg51chfo
 - ETH: 0x5442026e8c4CDA6361763D56318FbE94f1b1Cb9b

-## Setup
+# Setup
 Currently the setup is a self hosted solution, untill we figured out the most secure way to store your Bittrex API key and secrets.
+Since this project is in early development, using this in an production environment is at your own risk.

-### Bittrex API permissions
+## Bittrex API permissions
 In order to use this you need to have a Bittrex API key so we can read your orders and balances.
 An Bittrex API key can be created here: [https://bittrex.com/Manage#sectionApi](https://bittrex.com/Manage#sectionApi).
 After creating, please remember the `key` and `secret`.
 We need that later in the setup.

 **Read info** is the minimum required permission that needs to be enabled for your API key. **Trade limit** and **Trade market** are required if you want to trade from within the website.